Summer Program Funding

 Go Further Project

-This project is a requirement for ALL recipients of the Daniel, Sharon (Fedor), Mary, John, and James Hunter Family Endowment Fund.
-The project’s goal is to help increase awareness of summer study abroad programs offered by NDI.
+This project is a requirement for the recipient of the Daniel, Sharon (Fedor), Mary, John, and James Hunter Family Endowment Fund.
+The project’s goal is to help increase awareness of summer study abroad programs offered by NDG.

 Projects need to be completed by August 31st of the award year.